KathSe1984/ProfessionalProfile/README.md

 # Introducing Myself

 My name is Kathrin Seibt and I'm a **computational biologist** with a background in molecular biology.
 My research focus has been on comparative genomics, transposable elements (repetitive DNA sequences), and molecular markers.

-I am programming in **Python** and **R** and have a general interest in programming, problem solving, data mining, and visualization.
+I am programming in **Python** and **R** and have a general interest in problem solving, data mining, and visualization.
 In order to utilize various software tools and integrate command line tools, I am used to working both in a **Windows** and a **Linux** environment.
 Consequently, I particularly appreciate cross-platform tools.
-For data visualization and documentation, I use common packages such as **matplotlib**, **ggplot2** and **RMarkDown**.
+For data visualization and documentation I use common packages such as **matplotlib**, **ggplot2** and **RMarkDown**.

 Due to my previous research on repetitive DNA sequences, I am used to handling **large amounts of data**, design analyses and workflows, as well as apply **analytical** and **rational** criteria in order to solve challenging tasks.
 In this context, I **enjoy learning** and quickly integrate new technologies.
 I would describe myself as a curious, **intrinsically motivated** and **open-minded** person.
 In general, I love to work in a motivated and dedicated **team**, but I also appreciate diving into data **self-dependently**.
 To be able to reproduce and share my work, I value **documentation** to log workflows, record important resources or tools, and summarize results.
-I **routinely present** my data in **publications** and **talks** targeting different audiences and also use **social media** ([Twitter](https://twitter.com/kathse1984)) to share publications with the public.
+I **routinely present** my data in **publications** and **talks** targeting different audiences and also used **social media** ([Twitter](https://twitter.com/kathse1984)) to share publications with the public.

+After my career break for **maternity leave** I am now **looking for a new position**.
+I am keen to address challenging tasks, acquire novel skills, and integrate new technologies.

-For more information regarding my professional profile, please see my [CV](./CV/).
+For further information regarding my professional profile, please see my [CV](./CV/).

 # Introducing My Visualizations